uo-datasci-specialization/c1-intro_data_sci/weeks/w1/README.md

 	+ What's a package?
 How do you get one?
 How do you use it?

 ## By the end of the week you should:
-* Have R, RStudio, and git installed on your computer and talking to each other
+* Have R and RStudio installed
-* Have GitHub account
+* Have a GitHub account
 * Be setup with DataCamp and working through the introduction to the tidyverse